 - externalize: like pnpm, this solution allows you to generate a lighter package than just simply builds it and compresses all files in the same container .sppkg; this solution is much lighter than pnpm because all or part of the npm modules are loaded directly from a CDN.
 You will find a great video from a PnP Community call performed by Vincent Biret on Youtube

-- PnPjs: a great Framework that will allow you to save an incredible time of development and avoid you thinking which SharePoint endpoints you have to use, what kind of requests (GET, POST, PUT) you have to use.
-PnPjs will make you code clearer (and which should be used in moderation)
+- PnPjs: a great Framework that will allow you to save an incredible time of development and avoid you thinking about which SharePoint endpoints you have to use, what kind of requests (GET, POST, PUT) you have to use.
+PnPjs will make your code clearer (and which should be used in moderation)

 - Fluent UI: to be compliance with the standard UI and with Microsoft 365 interface